Danny Cipriani: Stuart Lancaster interest pleases Sale fly-half

-Former Wasps man Cipriani is in the second season of a three-year deal with the Manchester club and says he will seriously consider extending his current contract if Sale's progression continues.
+Former Wasps man Cipriani is with the Manchester club and says he will seriously consider extending his current contract if Sale's progression continues.

-"Signing someone like [former Scotland forward] Nathan Hines shows that the club are looking to move forward and make some good signings," he added.
+"Signing someone like [former Scotland forward] shows that the club are looking to move forward and make some good signings," he added.

 "We're potentially losing some valuable players but if the calibre of replacements are going to be players like that, then happy days.